DnCrMn/Bullet-Hell_Java/README.md

-# Bullet-Hell_RealTutsGMLTutorial
+# Bullet Hell (RealTutsGMLTutorial)
-Bullet Hell made using Java GUI following RealTutsGMLTutorial
+Bullet Hell that was made using Java GUI following RealTutsGMLTutorial